Zuccotto may be the best dessert you've never heard of of. It's Italian, it's no-bake, and you have to make it ahead of time!

-When Nonna Anna suggested making Zuccotto for dessert on the Cooking with Nonna Anna Day, I asked, "what is Zuccotto?"
+Nonna Anna suggested making Zuccotto for dessert on our Cooking with Nonna Anna Day, and I asked, "what's Zuccotto?"

-Zuccotto means pumpkin in Italian, and it's spring...why would we serve pumpkin in the spring?
+Zuccotto means pumpkin in Italian, but it was spring...why would we serve pumpkin in the spring?
 The name Zuccotto comes from the shape, not the ingredients!

 After learning what Zuccotto is I knew that was the dessert for us!
 How can you go wrong with a dessert that's a cake...but not a cake?
 Well, it is a cake...but not really.

 You start with a pre-made pound cake, so there's no cooking.
 Just some slicing, drizzling, and assembling.
 That seems to be the way with many Italian desserts.

 Take Nonna Anna's Tiramisu, for example, no cooking or baking, just assembling.
 And both of these desserts are dee-lish-us!

 Whatever the season, you will want to make this.
 No baking required but you end up with a beautiful company worthy presentation.

 Start by slicing the store bought pound cake then cutting the slices diagonally.

 Make sure the slices get cozy in the bowl once they are coated in the syrup!

 Add the raspberry cream layer, making a bowl in the middle.